HarshCasper/Rotten-Scripts/Python/PDF_Reader/README.md

 # PDF_Reader

-At times, we feel like having an assistant which could read our lengthy documents for us and we could keep listening to it.
-This script is very useful in such cases.
-Whenever the user specifies the path to the file in their system, and execute this program, the pdf is read aloud.
+This Script allows us to specify the path to a PDF File and when given an input in form of the page number, reads it aloud for the user.

 ## Setup instructions and Guidelines